IBTechRaj/flySafe/README.md

 To run the project:

-Clone the repository: https://github.com/IBTechRaj/flySafe Run npm install.
-It will install all the dependencies required by the project Run npm start to start the development server.
+Clone the repository: https://github.com/IBTechRaj/flySafe Change into the folder 'flySafe'.
+Run 'npm install'.
+It will install all the dependencies required by the project Run 'npm start' to start the development server.
 It will automatically open the page in your default browser.

 # Live Demo
+Live Demo of this game can be viewed at this [url](https://condescending-newton-3c1d49.netlify.com/).

 # Contribute
 Feel free to contribute if you want to make it better.